-Oregon’s Office of Small Business Assistance serves as an independent voice for small businesses within state government.
+Oregon’s Office of Small Business Assistance serves as an independent voice for small business

-The advocate investigates complaints and works toward a mutual resolution.
+The advocate receives and investigates questions and complaints and works toward resolution.

-Request assistance online (PDF) or email the Small Business Advocate.
+Request assistance online or email the Small Business Advocate.

-If you want to start, close or change a business, refer to the Corporation Division's Business Information page for forms and resources or contact the Office of Small Business Assistance.
+To start, close or change a business, refer to the Corporation Division's Business Information page for forms and resources or contact the Office of Small Business Assistance.

-Created by the Oregon Legislature in 2013, the Office of Small Business Assistance operates under ORS 56.200-209, and is housed in the Office of the Secretary of State.
-Appointed by the Secretary, the Small Business Advocate works outside of both the executive branch and the legislative branch to serve as an objective voice for entrepreneurs within the halls of government.
+Created by the Oregon Legislature in 2013 and expanded in 2016, the Office of Small Business Assistance operates under ORS 56.200-209, and is housed in the Office of the Secretary of State.
+Appointed by the Secretary, the Small Business Advocate works outside of both the executive and legislative branches to serve as an objective voice for entrepreneurs within the halls of government.